 Is this something I want to do?

-Any new business requires a lot of work and commitment to succeed so if it isn’t something that you’ll enjoy then you’re probably setting yourself up to fail.
+Any new business requires a lot of work and commitment to succeed, so you’re probably setting yourself up to fail if it isn’t something you’ll enjoy.

 Is this something I’m capable of doing?

 This question is important on two levels.
-Firstly, of course, it’s important that if you’re setting up a manicuring business, you know how to do a manicure.
-Secondly, even if you can do something, if you don’t have enough belief or confidence in yourself, you’ll struggle to convince prospective customers.
+Firstly, you must know how to do a manicure when setting up a manicuring business.
+But secondly, even if you can do something, you’ll struggle to convince prospective customers if you don’t have enough belief or confidence in yourself.

 Can I do an elevator pitch for my business idea?

-You should have a really clear vision of what your business is for and be able to describe it to someone in a sentence or two.
-If you struggle to do this, then it probably needs a little more thought and focus.
+You should have a clear vision of what your business is for and be able to describe it to someone in a sentence or two.
+It probably needs more thought and focuses if you struggle to do this.

 Who will my ideal customers be?

 Whatever your business is, you’ll need customers.
-Make sure you have a clear idea of who these people will be as this should influence your marketing, your branding and your product or service.
-If you don’t have a clear vision of who your customers will be, then spend some time on this before you commit to your business idea.
+Make sure you clearly know who these people will be, as this should influence your marketing, branding, and product or service.
+If you don’t have a clear vision of your customers, spend some time on this before committing to your business idea.

 Can my business idea be profitable?

-This is, of course, key.
-You may have a great idea and it may be something that people really want but if you can’t make a profit, then it still won’t be a successful business idea.
-Work out your costs before you commit.
-A great place to start when evaluating your business idea is to write a business plan.
-In it, you will answer many of the above questions and spot any potential problems.
+It is, of course, key.
+You may have a great idea, and it may be something that people want, but if you can’t make a profit, it won’t be a successful business idea.
+So work out your costs before you commit.
+When evaluating your business idea, a great place to start is to write a business plan.
+Then, you will answer many of the above questions and spot any potential problems.